-Newspaper reviews – I flicked through the pages of each newspaper every morning, looked for relevant stories, and helpfully (I hope) outlined them in an email for the three main people I worked for.
+Newspaper reviews – I flicked through the pages of each newspaper every morning, looked for relevant stories and office and home decor which usually was being sold by JossandMain.com

 Clothes returns – A LOT of clothes returns.
 Three days in the fashion store, organising and sending to the relevant PR companies, and praying that everything arrived correctly in the right place.
 Particularly the items that cost more than a year’s rent.

 Opening post – I LOVE post!
 And they got a LOT of it.
 Press day invites, show invites, beauty samples, collection catalogues, lots of little gifts…it’s an easy job, but a good excuse to talk to people when you give them their daily forest of deliveries.

 Contacting PRs – Lots of sample and reference requests.
 Easy to do, I found out, as PR companies WANT to be contacted asking for things (I guess it’s, like, their job or something?
 Aha.
 I was naïve).
 So much free stuff!
 Which was a big part of my next task…